 CONSENT AND AMENDMENT AGREEMENT

-This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”) and American Electric Power Service Corporation (“AEP”) and AEP Energy Services, Inc. (“AEP ENERGY”) (AEP and AEP Energy, collectively “Counterparty”) AEP Energy, collectively “Counterparty”) effective as of January 1, 2000 (the “Effective Date”).
+This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”), effective as of August 1, 2001 (the “Effective Date”), is entered into by and among Enron North America Corp. (“ENA”), and Enron Power Marketing, Inc. (“EPMI”) (EPMI and ENA collectively “Enron”), and American Electric Power Service Corporation (“AEPSC”).
+Enron and AEPSC are sometimes collectively referred to herein as the Parties or singularly as a Party.

-WHEREAS, ENA and AEP ENERGY have entered into that certain ISDA Master Agreement (the “ISDA Master”) dated effective as of February 11, 1998, and ENA and AEP have agreed to certain general terms and conditions for entering into financial transactions using EOL, as defined below, (the “EOL GTCs”), and ENA and AEP Energy have entered into that certain Base Contract for the Short-Term Sale and Purchase of Natural Gas (the “Gas Master”) dated effective as of November 1, 1998, and EPMI and AEP have entered into that certain Power Sales Agreement (the “Power Master”) as of September 29, 1997 with respect to sales by EPMI to AEP of electric capacity, energy or other related products (“Power”) and, with respect to sales from AEP to EPMI of Power, such sales are made pursuant to that certain Wholesale Market Tariff and related Power Sales Tariff-Market Rates Service Agreement dated March 30, 1998 (together with the Power Master, the “Power Agreements”).
-The ISDA Master, the EOL GTCs, the Gas Master and the Power Agreements are hereinafter referred to individually as a “Governing Agreement” and collectively as the “Governing Agreements;” and
+WHEREAS, EPMI and AEPSC have entered into that certain Power Sales Agreement (the “Power Master”) dated September 29, 1997 along with a letter of confirmation as shown on Exhibit A with respect to sales by EPMI to AEPSC of electric capacity, energy or other related products (“Power”) and, with respect to sales from AEPSC to EPMI of Power, such sales are made pursuant to that certain Wholesale Market Tariff and related Power Sales Tariff-Market Rates Service Agreement dated March 30, 1998 and a multi-page confirmation letter as shown on Exhibit A (together with the Power Master, the “Power Agreements”).
+ENA and AEPSC hereby agree to certain general terms and conditions for entering into financial transactions using EOL (such terms and conditions are provided for in Exhibit B attached hereto).
+The above listed documents and exhibits, as applicable, are hereinafter referred to individually as a “Governing Agreement” and collectively as the “Governing Agreements;” and

-WHEREAS, Counterparty has entered into, and expects to enter into in the future, physically settled and financially settled, natural gas and power transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and
+WHEREAS, the Parties have entered into, and expect to enter into in the future, physically settled and financially settled, power transactions from time to time using the EnronOnline trading system (“EOL”), pursuant to the Electronic Trading Agreement as amended (“ETA”) as executed by the Parties, each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and

-WHEREAS, ENA, EPMI and Counterparty now desire to amend the Governing Agreements to provide that it is not necessary to confirm the EOL Transactions in writing and in certain other respects:
+WHEREAS, the Parties now desire to amend the Governing Agreements to eliminate the requirement to confirm the EOL Transactions in writing under certain circumstances;

-NOW THEREFORE, in consideration of the mutual consents and agreements contained herein and for other good and valuable consideration, the sufficiency of which is hereby acknowledged, ENA, EPMI and Counterparty agree as follows:
+NOW THEREFORE, in consideration of the mutual consents and agreements contained herein and for other good and valuable consideration, the sufficiency of which is hereby acknowledged, the Parties agree as follows:

 Each Governing Agreement is hereby amended in such a manner and to the extent necessary to provide that when entering into an EOL Transaction:

-neither party is required to send to the other a confirmation of any EOL Transaction, and failure to send a confirmation of an EOL Transaction shall not constitute a default or have any other ramification under the Governing Agreements;
+Except for the condition specified under item 1.b. below, neither Party shall send to the other a written confirmation of any EOL Transaction, and failure to send a written confirmation of an EOL Transaction shall not constitute a default or have any other ramification under the Governing Agreements;

+If EOL is not operational, or if the electronic format of EOL is not viewable at any time by either Party, then the confirming party identified in the applicable Governing Agreement (or the selling party if such Governing Agreement does not designate a confirming party) may send to the other Party a written confirmation evidencing the EOL transaction;

-EOL Transactions shall be binding on the Parties to the applicable Governing Agreement and shall be governed by all other provisions of the applicable Governing Agreement the same extent as if confirmations had been sent by one artyand executed and returned by the other, andthe electronic records of EOL Transactions available on EOL shall supplement, form a part of and be subject to the terms of the applicable Governing Agreement.
+EOL Transactions shall be binding on the Parties, unless objected to by either Party in writing within five business days of posting by EOL, to the applicable Governing Agreement and shall be governed by all other provisions of the applicable Governing Agreement including any referenced form of transaction confirmation attached thereto, to the same extent as if confirmations had been sent by one Party and deemed accepted by the other;

+The Transaction History, or such other electronic records the parties may agree to in writing, which is an electronic record of EOL Transactions available on EOL, shall serve as a transaction confirmation and be subject to the terms of the applicable Governing Agreement;